 Key considerations for businesses and governments

+Promote sustained, inclusive, and sustainable economic growth in alignment with the United Nations Sustainable Development Goals (SDGs) should be at the core of the international tax policy agenda.

-Clear, consistent and transparent international standards of taxation are essential for cross-border trade, business investment, jobs and growth.
+To achieve this, clear, consistent and transparent international standards of taxation are essential for cross-border trade, business investment, jobs and growth.
 Furthermore, co-operation is a key consideration to simplify administrative processes that facilitate trade.

 Governments should agree on acceptable forms of tax competition and avoid labelling businesses as aggressive tax planners or tax avoiders when using legislated tax incentives.
 In return, businesses must adhere to rules and principles agreed upon by and between countries.